garikAsplund/garik.codes/src/routes/blog/Why Svelte.md

 ## Good and growing community support

 While Svelte may not be the most popular, it is the most loved.
-Its ecosystem of libraries and packages is well-maintained and growing by the day.
+Its ecosystem of libraries is well-maintained and growing by the day.
 Most tools you'd want to use already exist, more are being added by the day, and *if* it doesn't exist, you could be the hero that helps everyone else out and creates that library yourself.
 [Best of Svelte](https://bestofsvelte.com/t/components-and-libraries) does a great job of documenting what all is out there.

 ![So hot right now](https://www.wahidali.dev/_app/immutable/assets/Svelte-so-hot-dc417e61.webp "Mugatu understands")